 - What is empathy?

-- What techniques to use to increase bonding, trust and professionalism in teams?
+- What techniques lead to increase bonding, trust and professionalism in teams

 A team building course is about getting people to interact with each other.
 As a result the course is designed to teach the theory through practice.
 Every concept explained in the course is followed by a relevant exercise which a trainer can use to further emphasise a key point.

 The course contains more than 20 practical exercises that a trainer can choose from to tailor the course based on the delegates’ needs.
 Delegates will have a chance to participate in exercises on subjects such as coaching, cooperation, problem solving, trust and emotional skills.
 The exercises include 12 optional activities which can be used to extend the course further or to focus on specific areas based on delegates’ needs.
 These exercises can be used to increase the bonding between team members through shared experience or collective problem solving.
 All exercises are exclusive to this course and each exercise has been designed specifically in line with a concept vital to the making of a successful team.

 By the end of this course, delegates will learn how to communicate with each other to get better results, how to think beyond the little details and think of the main objective, how to support each other using emotional skills and coaching skills to provide feedback and increase trust and reliability throughout the team.

 Course Duration: 1 day.
 The course contains an extra 12 exercises (in addition to dozens provided as part of the main course) that you can use to either extend the course to more than one day or to optimise it based on your needs.

 Use the Team Building course in combination with Leadership Skills and Project Management for a package on 5-day team management.

 You can save 20% on the total price when you buy the training products together.